 Balayage never fails to make hair look healthy and naturally voluminous, as demonstrated here by one of Ramirez's clients.

-Balayage suits almost every single hair texture.
+Balayage suits just about all hair textures.
 Whether you have fine, thick, curly, straight, or wavy hair, a few well-placed highlights are sure to do the trick.

 Just like how it suits every texture, balayage is a hair color technique that suits almost any hair length as well.
-For proof, look to this photo, which Ramirez recently posted on his Instagram.
+For proof, look to this photo, which also from Ramirez's Instagram.
 How perfect are those undulating highlights?

 Now that you have some extra summer hair color inspiration, find out about the best products to care for your strands.
 More specifically, be sure to check out our favorite 12 smoothing serums for healthy, happy hair all summer long.